cloudmesh-community/book/chapters/container/kubernetes-fs.md

 ## Example Use

-The following command runs an image called nginx with two replicas:
+The following command runs an image called Nginx with two replicas, Nginx is a popular web sever which is well known as a high performance load balancer.

 ```bash
 $ kubectl run nginx --replicas=2 --image=nginx --port=80
 ```

 As a result of this one deployment was created, and two PODs are created and started.
-To see the deployment, please use the command
+If you encounter and error stating that the deployment already exists when executing the previous command that is because the command has already been executed.
+To see the deployment, please use the command, this command should work even if you noticed the error mentioned.

 ```bash
 $ kubectl get deployment